AbdelruhmanAskar/0/_posts/2026-03-23-cat-entry-ctf-web-challenges.md

 # 🕸️ Web Series: I love PHP

-Welcome back!
 This challenge was a real treat for PHP lovers (and haters).
 The title says it all, and the description gave a huge hint: "PHP is a weird way to spell RCE."
 It started as a simple file inclusion and turned into a full Remote Code Execution (RCE) using a clever trick with the PHP PEAR management tool.

-**Author:** 0xdblm
+**Author:** marco

-**Points:** 464
+**Points:** 244

 ![challenge](https://raw.githubusercontent.com/AbdelruhmanAskar/0/refs/heads/master/assets/images/Entry%20Cat%20CTF/lovephp/challenge.png)